One-child policy: Financial

-Mandatory contraception and sterilization
+Contraception and sterilization

-Since the 1970s the intrauterine device (IUD) was one of the most widely promoted and practiced forms of contraception.
+Since the 1970s, the intrauterine device (IUD) has been one of the most widely promoted and practiced forms of contraception.
 It was the primary alternative to sterilization.
-As per directed, the IUD is medically implanted into women in their child bearing years to prevent pregnancies, thus out of order births.
-In the 1980s, either women had to receive an IUD after giving birth to their first child, or the husband would have to undergo a vasectomy.
+As directed, the IUD was medically implanted into women in their child-bearing years to prevent pregnancies, thus out of order births.
+In the 1980s, women either had to receive an IUD after giving birth to their first child, or the husband would have to undergo a vasectomy.
 Between 1980 and 2014, 324 million Chinese women received IUDs and 108 million were sterilized.
-By law, the IUD is installed four months after the delivery of the first child.
-It is only medically removed after permission to conceive is granted by the community based upon various laws and policies about child birth quotas.
+By law, the IUD was placed four months after the delivery of the first child.
+It was only medically removed after permission to conceive is granted by the community based upon various laws and policies on childbirth quotas.
 Despite this, some midwives illegally removed the device from their patients.
 This led to IUD inspections, ensuring that the IUD remained in place.
 Permanent legal removal of IUDs happens once a woman reaches menopause.
-In 2016 as means of lightening restrictions and abolishing the one-child policy, the Chinese government now covers the price of IUD removals.
+In 2016 as means of loosening restrictions and abolishing the one-child policy, the Chinese government now covers the price of IUD removals.

-The most widely used alternative to IUD installation is sterilization.
-As the leading form of contraception in China, sterilization includes both tubal ligation and vasectomy.
-Since the beginning of the 1970s massive sterilization campaigns swept across China.
-Urban and rural “birth planning” and “family planning” services situated themselves in every community.
-Cash payments or other material rewards and fines acted as incentives increasing the number of participants.
-Socially willing participants are considered role models in the community.
+The most widely used alternative to IUDs has been sterilization.
+As the leading form of contraception in China, sterilization has included both tubal ligation and vasectomy.
+Starting in the early 1970s, massive sterilization campaigns swept across the country.
+Urban and rural birth planning and family planning services situated themselves in every community.
+Cash payments or other material rewards and fines acted as incentives, increasing the number of participants.
+Socially willing participants were considered role models in the community.
 In 1983 mandatory sterilization occurred after the birth of the second or third child.
 As the restrictions tightened a few years later, if a woman gave birth to two children, legally she had to be sterilized.
 Alternatively, in some cases her husband could be sterilized in her place.
 In other cases, sterilization of surplus children occurred.